-I always wanted to be a teacher.
-I love working with children and making learning fun.
-I greatly enjoying teaching.
-It has given me the opportunity to make a real difference to the lives of young children.
+From a young age I always wanted to be a teacher, I love working with children and making learning fun.
+Being a teacher gives me great enjoyment and has given me the opportunity to have a real impact on the lives of others.

-Following university, I taught children in Years 3 – 6 in a large comprehensive school in a challenging area.
-Many of the children I worked with had low aspirations and no interest in learning.
-I was keen to ignite their excitement and their enthusiasm.
-From covering the room top to bottom in leaves for a rainforest project to discovering time machines in the cupboard, I found ways to spark their imagination and passion for learning.
+Following university, I got a job teaching Key Stage 2 in a large comprehensive Junior School in quite a challenging area.
+Many of the children I worked with had low aspirations and lacked interest in school.
+I was keen to ignite some enthusiasm and excitement for learning.
+From covering the room top to bottom in leaves for a rainforest project, to discovering time machines in the cupboard I found ways to spark their imagination and passion for learning.

-Keen to broaden my experience, I moved to an infant school and spent the next few years teaching children in Years 1 – 2, which I found hugely enjoyable and rewarding.
-Following the arrival of my third child, I took a short break from teaching and became a childminder.
+I worked in KS2, predominantly in Year 3 and 4, for almost 10 years, this gave me great pleasure and in this time I developed a secure subject knowledge in a broad range of subjects.
+However keen to broaden my experience I moved to an infant school and spent the next few years teaching Key Stage 1 which I found hugely enjoyable and rewarding.
+Following the arrival of my third child I took a short break from teaching and became a childminder, this had a great impact on my teaching, expanding my knowledge of the EYFS curriculum.

-Alongside this role, I teach children in schools in disadvantaged areas how to grow and cook their own vegetables and understand where food comes from.
+Alongside this role I work for a UK based charity where we teach children in schools in disadvantaged areas how to grow and cook their own vegetables and understand where food comes from.

-When I’m not teaching, my family keep me busy.
-I live in Norfolk with my husband and our three wonderful children aged four, seven and nine.
-My youngest has just started school, giving me the chance to focus on my teaching.
-As a family, we are very active and spend most of our time outside, enjoying the countryside on bike rides or walks.
+When I’m not teaching my family keep me very busy.
+I live in Norfolk with my husband and we have 3 wonderful children aged 5,7 and 10.
+My youngest has just started school giving me the chance to focus on my teaching.
+As a family we are very active and spend most of our time outside, enjoying the countryside on bike rides or walks.

-I look forward to working with you sparking your imagination too.
+I look forward to working with you and supporting you through your learning journey, helping you to reach your full potential.